Are you doing a plumbing project?

 - Under bathroom and kitchen sinks

-- Any area where leaks have occurred before
+- Any area where leaks have happened before

-If you’re ready to protect your home, here are two standout options we recommend:
+If you’re ready to protect your home, here are two popular options to consider:

 Flo by Moen Smart Water Detector